Travel Study Programs > Yellowstone July

 A field experience and travel study course to South Dakota and Wyoming offered by the Departments of Biological Sciences and Geography and Geology in cooperation with the Office of Continuing Education, University of Wisconsin-Whitewater (Biology 250, Geology 250, 4 undergrad credits; counts for General Lab (GL) credit.)

-Download the brochure (Adobe Reader PDF)
+Download the flyer (Adobe Reader PDF)

 Download the Syllabus (Adobe Reader PDF)